emiestevarena/OpenCATe/README.md

 # Warning!
 No error handling is in effect.
 If you input String where numbers are required, the program will crash.
+Max text length set to 600 below 2^31-1.
+If you operate with or below 32-bits consider writing no more than half of that number.

 # Instructions:
 1. Set up target file